Test Game Controller PC: 4 Tools Compared (2026 Guide)

 Steam Big Picture: calibration plus Steam Input layer

-Steam's controller settings include a calibration page inside Big Picture mode.
-Open Steam, switch to Big Picture, go Settings, Controller, pick your pad.
+Steam’s controller settings include a calibration page inside Big Picture mode.
+Open Steam, switch to Big Picture, then go Settings, Controller, and pick your pad.
 The page shows stick centring, trigger range, and a rumble test, all numeric to two decimal places.

 The strong point is the Steam Input deadzone preview.
 You move the stick and see exactly where the deadzone boundary sits.
 For tuning a Steam game that uses Steam Input, this is the only tool that shows you the live effect of changing the deadzone slider.